Wedding Stress? 5 Steps to saying Bye bye Bridezilla

 If you’ve been born into a country where you’re able to choose exactly who you can marry then you should have reason to feel incredibly grateful.

-If you’ve found someone to love and they love you back, then this is super-special.
-Knowing just that can be treasured fill you with gratitude.
+You can be filled with gratitude if you’ve found someone to love and they love you back, then this is super-special.

 If you’re not living from payday to payday and have disposable income which is allowing you put together a dream wedding, then your situation is one which you really can feel immeasurably fortunate to be in.